jmurty/jamesmurty.com/content/migrate-wordpress-blog-to-static-site.md

 At this stage you will hopefully have a collection of Markdown files that correspond very closely to your Wordpress posts.
-Take a look at some of the files and note the metadata included at the top, fields like `Title` and `Slug` which capture information about the original posts.
+Take a look at some of the files and note the metadata included at the top; fields like `Title` and `Slug` capture important information about the original posts.

 Unfortunately I found the conversion process was imperfect so I needed to look closely at many of the post files to check for quirks and then fix these issues